 Brown stains on teeth (tooth discoloration) is an aesthetic problem that is linked to a variety of causes.

-These unsightly brown spots and stains are often a source of embarrassment and can damage not only your teeth, but your self esteem as well
+These unsightly brown stains on teeth are often a source of embarrassment and can damage not only your teeth, but your self esteem as well

 The absolute number one facial feature is your SMILE!

-While poor dental care or eating certain foods can affect the appearance of teeth, what could be truly causing these stains may be lurking in your tap water, TOOTHPASTE, and mouthwash.
+While poor dental care or eating certain foods can affect the appearance of teeth, what could be truly causing these brown stains on teeth may be lurking in your tap water, TOOTHPASTE, and mouthwash.

 So wait… products that are meant to HELP your teeth could actually be harming them?